stefanzweifel/changelog-updater-action/README.md

       - name: Checkout code
         uses: actions/checkout@v4
         with:
-          # Fetch entire history of repository to ensure relase date can be
+          # Fetch entire history of repository to ensure release date can be
           # extracted from commit of the given tag.
           fetch-depth: 0
           # Checkout target branch of this release.
 Ensures that the CHANGELOG